tarkancanova/CapstoneProject/README.md

 # CapstoneProject
  Capstone project for GFA

- Could not upload the model for now since it exceeds the 100 MB limit.
+ Could not upload the player model for now since it exceeds the 100 MB limit.

 Trying to make a full TPS game where player defends a military base against intruders.